MvvmCross/MvvmCross/docs/_documentation/platform/android/android-support-library.md

 If you don't really know what Android Support packages are about, we recommend that you read the [official documentation](https://developer.android.com/topic/libraries/support-library/).

-When using MvvmCross, all you need to do is to install the MvvmCros support packages.
+When using MvvmCross, all you need to do is to install the MvvmCross support packages.
 And then you will have access to the "app compat" objects / widgets, like:
 - AppCompatActivity -> MvxAppCompatActivity
 - Fragment -> MvxFragment